Image

 What Are Common Defenses Against Child Pornography Charges in Kennett, MO?

-An Unintentional Possession Defense
+Unintentional Possession Defense

-The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Kennett, MO.

-An Accidental Possession Defense
+Accidental Possession Defense

-A “Not Child Porn” Defense
+“Not Child Porn” Defense

-This defense is based on the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
-Additionally, if the material serves a scientific, religious, or educational purpose it should not be considered child pornography.
+This defense challenges the prosecution’s burden to prove that the subject of the material in question was under 18 years of age.
+If the material serves a scientific, religious, or educational purpose, it may be argued that it should not be classified as child pornography.

 Illegal Search and Seizure